Designing a skin care routine can feel overwhelming, especially if you’re just starting.

 You may want to alternate glycolic acid and retinol on different nights, at least until your skin can adjust.
 If you notice any increase in skin irritation or peeling, you may want to stop using both for a while so you can focus on rehydrating the skin.
 You can always go back to using both ingredients once your skin has healed and is more resilient.

 Knowing more about how to use glycolic acid can help you make the most out of this unusual ingredient.
-Whether you start with a face wash, our Clarifying Pads, or our Sunday Ritual body polish, incorporating glycolic acid into your skin care routine can help your skin to glow and look more youthful.
+Whether you start with a face wash, Crystal Clear clarifying pads or a body polish, incorporating glycolic acid into your skin care routine can help your skin to glow and look more youthful.

 Learning how to love the skin you were born with and having ways to bring out the best in it is all you need to embrace the beautiful person you’ve always been.